pivotal-cf/identity-sample-apps/authcode/README.md

 The [`manifest.yml`](./manifest.yml) includes [a configuration block](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html#services-block)
 called `services`.
 Your app will be bound to any service instances you list in this section when it is pushed.

-Replace `p-identity-sample-instance` in the `services` block with the name of the service instance created in Step 1.
+Replace `p-identity-instance` in the `services` block with the name of the service instance created in Step 1.

 ### Step 4: Deploy Sample Application to Pivotal Cloud Foundry